“Be fearful when others are greedy and greedy when others are fearful.”

 Warren once said this is a wise approach for investors to take.
 I want to discuss its application to your business expenses.

-This article is for budget owners, procurement teams, vendor managers and controllers that want to do the following:
+This article is for budget owners, procurement strategy teams, vendor managers and controllers that want to do the following:

 - Have their team’s back and maximize job security